 So how long can cooked bacon stay in the fridge?
 Let's look at the different scenarios...

-This means that you can cook up a batch of bacon and pick when you want to add it to your dishes.
-Pancakes in the morning?
-Why not add some bacon and syrup.
-Boring caesar salad for lunch?
-Make it more interesting by adding streaky bacon.
-The possibilities are endless!
+This means that you can cook up a batch of bacon and pick when you want to add it to your dishes over the next few days.

 Now, let’s get into the real reason why you’ve come to this post.
 How long can cooked bacon stay in the fridge and not get bad?